mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    .. attribute:: st_ctime_ns

+      Platform dependent:

-      Time of most recent metadata change expressed in nanoseconds as an integer.
+      * the time of most recent metadata change on Unix,
+      * the time of creation on Windows, expressed in nanoseconds as an integer.

       .. versionadded:: 3.3

-      .. versionchanged:: 3.12
-         ``st_ctime_ns`` is deprecated on Windows.
-Use ``st_birthtime_ns`` for the file creation time.
-In the future, ``st_ctime`` will contain the time of the most recent metadata change, as for other platforms.

-   .. attribute:: st_birthtime

-      Time of file creation expressed in seconds.
-This attribute is not always available, and may raise :exc:`AttributeError`.

-      .. versionchanged:: 3.12
-         ``st_birthtime`` is now available on Windows.

-   .. attribute:: st_birthtime_ns

-      Time of file creation expressed in nanoseconds as an integer.
-      This attribute is not always available, and may raise :exc:`AttributeError`.

-      .. versionadded:: 3.12

    .. note::

-      The exact meaning and resolution of the :attr:`st_atime`, :attr:`st_mtime`, :attr:`st_ctime` and :attr:`st_birthtime` attributes
-      depend on the operating system and the file system.
-For example, on Windows systems using the FAT32 file systems, :attr:`st_mtime` has 2-second resolution, and :attr:`st_atime` has only 1-day resolution.
+      The exact meaning and resolution of the :attr:`st_atime`, :attr:`st_mtime`, and :attr:`st_ctime` attributes depend on the operating system and the file system.
+For example, on Windows systems using the FAT or FAT32 file systems, :attr:`st_mtime` has 2-second resolution, and :attr:`st_atime` has only 1-day resolution.
 See your operating system documentation for details.

       Similarly, although :attr:`st_atime_ns`, :attr:`st_mtime_ns`,
-      :attr:`st_ctime_ns` and :attr:`st_birthtime_ns` are always expressed in nanoseconds, many systems do not provide nanosecond precision.
-On systems that do provide nanosecond precision, the floating-point object used to store :attr:`st_atime`, :attr:`st_mtime`, :attr:`st_ctime` and :attr:`st_birthtime` cannot preserve all of it, and as such will be slightly inexact.
-If you need the exact timestamps you should always use :attr:`st_atime_ns`, :attr:`st_mtime_ns`, :attr:`st_ctime_ns` and
+      and :attr:`st_ctime_ns` are always expressed in nanoseconds, many systems do not provide nanosecond precision.
+On systems that do provide nanosecond precision, the floating-point object used to store :attr:`st_atime`, :attr:`st_mtime`, and :attr:`st_ctime`
-      :attr:`st_birthtime_ns`.
+      cannot preserve all of it, and as such will be slightly inexact.
+      If you need the exact timestamps you should always use :attr:`st_atime_ns`, :attr:`st_mtime_ns`, and :attr:`st_ctime_ns`.

    On some Unix systems (such as Linux), the following attributes may also be
    available: